 Assassin acoustic ducting helps to completely silence the sound of fans moving large amounts of air.
 Depending on the location of your garden, the noise it creates when in use can be of high importance – you won’t get a good quality of sleep with noisy extraction fans constantly on in close proximity.

 If the sound of fans is a consideration for you when setting up your garden, you can’t get better performance at this value than assassin acoustic ducting.
-For a professional acoustic solution to your ductwork, check out Phonic Trap Ducting which uses similar principles but constructed from higher quality materials according to REACH standards.
+For a professional acoustic solution to your ductwork, check out Phonic Trap Ducting which uses similar principles but is constructed from higher quality materials according to REACH standards.

 Unlike traditional acoustic ducting, there’s no rockwool used to make assassin acoustic.
 As a result, it’s easier to install and remove without extra protection and enables a more hygienic crop as the foam does not disintegrate like rockwool can, so there’s less risk of your fruit getting contaminated.